The Luxton Lecture Series

 Title: Examining the Prison-industrial Complex Through a Social Justice Lens

 The Prison-Industrial Complex in the United States houses more prisoners than any other corrections system in the world.
-In this discussion, participants will explore their unexamined thoughts and beliefs about prisoners while also learning about the complexities of this system.
+In this discussion, participants explored their unexamined thoughts and beliefs about prisoners while also learning about the complexities of this system.
 Using a social justice perspective, this workshop helped to clarify the intersections of race, privatization, and social control that inform the Prison-Industrial Complex in the US.

 Dr. Ann Marie Mires